 I’m going to create a new list of world heritage sites I intend to revisit and Lorsch is going to be at the top of my list.

-Even though the Abbey and Altenmünster of Lorsch is in a ruined state, it remains as one of the most important monument depicting pre-Romanesque-Carolingian style buildings in the country.
-It is also a valuable document that relate to the medieval German history.
+Even though the Abbey and Altenmünster of Lorsch are in a ruined state, it remains as one of the most important monuments depicting pre-Romanesque-Carolingian style buildings in the country.
+It is also a valuable document that relates to medieval German history.

 About Abbey and Altenmunster of Lorsch

 The Abbey and Altenmünster of Lorsch were inscribed in 1991 into the list of UNESCO World Heritage Sites in Germany.
 Prior to being added to the list, it was deferred a couple of times (once in 1989 and another in 1990).